LucasGabriel-CP/Python4Everyone/budget/README.md

 ### Development

-Write your code in `budget.py`.
-For development, you can use `main.py` to test your `Category` class.
-Click the "run" button and `main.py` will run.
+Code wrote in `budget.py`.
+You can use `main.py` to test the code.

 ### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
+FreeCodeCamp imported the tests from `test_module.py` to `main.py` for your convenience.
 The tests will run automatically whenever you hit the "run" button.